The iO is the best looking and performing Oral-B toothbrush I have ever used. And as you would expect, it cleans the teeth really well.

 A color display in the handle, pressure sensor and 3D teeth tracking make the iO very appealing.
 But it is not without faults.

 The iO is a top of the line toothbrush and the price tag reflects this.

-If you want the very best of Oral-B today, this is it, but for something so pricey, there is still scope for improvement.
+If you want the very best of Oral-B today, this is it.

 - Cleaning action

 - Built-in timer and pacer

 - Brush heads